3 credit activities

-MHR students can obtain 3 credits with the assessment of advanced language, managed by the SLAM - University of Milan Language Centre.
-The required levels are:
+MHR students can obtain 3 credits with the assessment of advanced knowledge in the following languages:

 -Italian B2 (only for international students who did not graduate from an Italian high school or do not possess a high school diploma in Italian)

 If I am mother tongue in one of the above-mentioned languages, can I obtain the 3 credits?

 In order to obtain the credits, you have to choose another of the languages available.